 S2E5: Steve Cuss on Managing Leadership Anxiety

 Anxiety can wreak havoc on leaders, teams, and organizations.
-Joanna and Brian talk with Steve Cuss, author of “Managing Leadership Anxiety,” about the ways we can recognize and recover from anxiety in our work and in our homes.
+Joanna Meyer and Brian Gray talk with Steve Cuss, author of “Managing Leadership Anxiety,” about the ways we can recognize and recover from anxiety in our work and in our homes.

 Steve’s definition of anxiety: